-Item 1 in the photo identifies the compressor tank check valve on this model and brand of air compressor.
+The photo identifies the compressor tank check valve on a Central Pneumatic model and brand of air compressor.

 As the compressor is running, as air is being compressed, it flows from the pump head down into the tank through the tank check valve.
 Since the check valve is a one way valve, once compressed air gets into the compressor tank, in theory, the only way it should get back out, is via the discharge coupler into which you connect your air hose.

 Upstream from the tank check valve, and typically in the same fitting, is an air line that runs over to the pressure switch and to the unloader valve.

 When the compressor stops after reaching cut out pressure, as the pressure switch trips to cut power to the compressor motor, it commonly also toggles the unloader valve to open.

 A brief summary of the unloader valve function is that when the compressor shuts off, air that may be trapped over the piston in the compressor head, vents to atmosphere through the now open unloader valve.

 It works hand in hand with the compressor tank check valve.

 In order for the unloader valve to work, there has to been an open line between it and the compressor head.
 That line is commonly teed off the tank check valve fitting.

 Tank Check Valve Keeps Air In The Compressor Tank

 When the unloader valve opens the compressor pump to atmosphere, if there were no compressor tank check valve, as soon as the compressor stopped and the unloader valve opened, not only would the air bleed off from over the compressor piston, all of the air in the compressor tank would bleed out the unloader valve to atmosphere too.